Kapp Putsch: Reactions

-General Strike against the Coup
+General Strike against the coup

-The government moved to Dresden, where they hoped to get support from Generalmajor Maercker but he had been ordered by Berlin to take them into "protective custody" and they moved on to Stuttgart.
-The cabinet proclamation on calling on German workers to defeat the Putsch by means of a general strike met with enormous success and received massive support from the working class.
-The majority unions, sympathetic to the government dominated by social democrats, joined the call for a strike on the same day, as did the Independent Social Democratic Party (USPD) and the Democratic Party; the Communist Party of Germany (KPD) followed one day later.
+The government moved to Dresden, where they hoped to get support from Generalmajor Georg Ludwig Rudolf Maercker but he had been ordered by Berlin to take them into "protective custody" and they moved on to Stuttgart.
+The cabinet proclamation on 13 March, calling on German workers to defeat the Putsch by means of a general strike met with enormous success and received massive support from the working class.
+The majority of unions, sympathetic to the government dominated by social democrats, joined the call for a strike on the same day, as did the Independent Social Democratic Party (USPD) and the Democratic Party; the Communist Party of Germany (KPD) followed one day later.

 In Berlin, the strike started on 14 March and by the next day it had spread all over the Reich.
 It was the most powerful strike in the history of Germany, involving up to 12 million workers.
 The country was paralysed.
-In Berlin the gas, water and power supply stopped.
+In Berlin, the gas, water and power supply stopped.

 Adolf Hitler, who had been in contact with the members of the Nationale Vereinigung and was eager to help the coup along, was flown into Berlin from Munich by the Army.
 The pilot was Robert von Greim, whom Hitler later appointed as the last commander of the Luftwaffe.
 He was met by striking workers at an airfield outside of Berlin, where he landed by mistake, and had to disguise himself.
 Eventually Hitler was able to continue his flight together with Dietrich Eckart to Berlin, where they immediately went to the Reichskanzlei to meet Wolfgang Kapp.
-Hitler and Eckart were approached by Ignaz Trebitsch-Lincoln, who told them that Kapp had fled and the coup failed.
+Hitler and Eckart were approached by Ignaz Trebitsch-Lincoln, who told them that Kapp had fled and the coup had failed.